integreat-io/integreat/README.md

 ### Typed data

-When you cast data with a schema, the data will be in the following format:
+When data is cast to a schema, the data will be in the following format:

 ```
 {